 As a small business, you’re always looking to show you care; almost as much as you’re always looking for growth opportunities.

-A sales CRM software helps you do exactly that – continue to put customers first and deliver a superior product/service buying experience that’s seamless and efficient.
+A sales CRM software helps you do exactly that.
+It continues to put customers first and deliver a superior product/service buying experience that’s seamless and efficient.

-Now, keeping in mind that a sales CRM is the right next step for you as a growing business, we will share a few pointers on how you can choose the right sales CRM software.
+So, keeping in mind that a sales CRM is the right next step for you as a growing business, we have compiled for you a few pointers on how you can choose the Best Sales CRM software.

 - How to define your needs/asks?